zephyrproject-rtos/zephyr/doc/security/sensor-threat.rst

            complies with this restriction.

       iii. **Validity period**.
-The validity period of all presented certificates shall be checked against the device’s best notion of the current time.
+The validity period of all presented certificates shall be checked against the device's best notion of the current time.

    c. **Client authentication**.
 The client shall authenticate itself to